Each UN document has a unique symbol at the top corner of the document, on the front or back cover, or on a title page.

 All language versions of a document have the same symbol.

 Symbols include both letters and numbers.
 Some elements of the symbol have meaning, while other elements do not.

 In general, the symbol does not indicate the topic of the document.
-Some publications have both a symbol and a sales number.

 The first component indicates the organ to which the document is submitted or the organ that is issuing the document.

 Some bodies have a special series symbol that does not reflect the parent organ.
 For example:

 |CRC/C/-||Committee on the Rights of the Child|

 |DP/-||United Nations Development Programme|